KristofferTroncoso/ThemeSong/CONTRIBUTING.md

 - Bug fixes and perfomance improvements:
   - Less bugs is always good
   - Major code refactors and optimization may be postponed.
-Please open a GitHub Issue first.
+Please start a GitHub Discussion first.
 - Visualizers:
   - We can always use more high quality audio visualizers
   - Should be fairly good quality and not too redundant
-- Pieces:
+- Piece:
-  - "Pieces" are small UI/UX options such as hiding the dislike button or changing the font
+  - "Piece" are small UI/UX options such as hiding the dislike button or changing the font
   - These options on top of Themes can really personalize the YouTube Music experience
 - Utilities:
   - There's room for more utilities